ddl-subir-m/game_gen/README.md

-# Game Mechanics Analysis Tool
+# Game Mechanics Analysis and Generation Tool

 A Python-based tool for analyzing and categorizing game mechanics from textual game descriptions using LLM (Large Language Model) technology.